 Ten minutes later after crossing the Tempisque bridge I was amazed when another officer stepped out from the shade of a tree and waved me over again.
 Of course having just been pulled over I was driving extremely cautiously, cars and trucks were backed up behind me and had been passing like crazy.

 The officer informed me that even though the sign 50 meters back read “Velocidad Maxima 80 kph” I was approaching an intersection and the speed limit was 40.
-He wasn’t looking for a bribe and ended up letting me off with another warning.
+He never suggested a bribe and let me off with a warning.

 Bribing the Meter Maid